siyaoxu/Self-Driving-Cars/CarND-Vehicle-Detection/P5-writeup.md

 ## Project 5 - Vehicle Detection
-**This is [the final project for Term 1 of Udacity Self-Driving Cars Nanodegree](https://github.com/udacity/CarND-Vehicle-Detection).
+**This is the final project for Term 1 of Udacity Self-Driving Cars Nanodegree [[here]](https://github.com/udacity/CarND-Vehicle-Detection).
 In this project, I have developed a vehicle detection pipeline using Scikit-Image, OpenCV, Scikit-learn, scipy and numpy, in which following steps are included**

 * **Feature extraction using Histograms of Color, Spatial Binning of images, and Histogram of Oriented Gradients (HOG)**
 * **Feature normalization**